Herpes Simplex Viruses

 - Herpes simplex virus 1 (HSV-1) is the main cause of oral herpes infections that occur on the mouth and lips.
 These include cold sores and fever blisters.
 HSV-1 can also cause genital herpes.

-- Herpes simplex virus 2 (HSV-2) is the usual cause of genital herpes but it can also cause oral herpes.
+- Herpes simplex virus 2 (HSV-2) is the most common cause of genital herpes, but it can also cause oral herpes.

 Trends in HSV Types and Genital Herpes

 Genital herpes can be caused by either HSV-2 or HSV-1.
 In the past, most genital herpes cases were caused by HSV-2.
 In recent years, HSV-1 has become a significant cause in developed countries, including the United States.
 Oral sex with an infected partner can transmit HSV-1 to the genital area.

 Genital herpes is a sexually transmitted disease spread by skin-to-skin contact.
 The risk of infection is highest during outbreak periods when there are visible sores and lesions.
 However, genital herpes can also be transmitted when there are no visible symptoms.
 Most new cases of genital herpes infection do not cause symptoms, and many people infected with HSV-2 are unaware that they have genital herpes.

 - Use a latex condom for sexual intercourse.

 - Use a dental dam for oral sex.

 - Limit your number of sexual partners.

 - Be aware that nonoxynol-9, the chemical spermicide used in gel and foam contraceptive products and some lubricated condoms, does not protect against sexually transmitted diseases (STDs).